 Projects we are supporting

-Since its formation in December 2022, Future Ukraine has been the beneficiary of over $5 million AUD from Australian businesses, philanthropists and individual supporters.
+Since its formation in December 2022, Future Ukraine has been the beneficiary of approximately $7 million AUD from Australian businesses, philanthropists and individual supporters.

 Future Ukraine will regularly publicly disclose the expenditure of revenue on projects and its measurable impacts in Ukrainians’ lives.